voorhoede/voorhoede-website/README.md

 `start` | Serves production version of client app from (`/dist/`) on [`http://localhost:3278`](http://localhost:3278).
 `new-component` | Creates a new component folder

+## Documentation

+All components are documented with a README.md file in their own folder.
+Other documentation can be found [here](_docs/)

 ## Usefull links

 * [localhost:3278](http://localhost:3278)